Brilliafy/mitai2projects/README.md

 Wholesome project for childhood.
 Overlay images are clipped hard on the edges, unrealistic feel.
 3,5/10.

+### asyncmediametadataextraction.aia
+A brief example of using the MediadataExtractor extension on media using an asynchronous model.
+Quite intriguing to say the least...

 ### dontshakemerelease.aia
 Great fun, text may go out of canvas whenever content is too long.
 Slide from the right corner to the left to access all available languages.